Element84/terraform-aws-stac-server/CONTRIBUTING.md

 **Getting Started**

 At this point, you're ready to make some changes!
 When attempting to commit, pre-commit will ensure your changes pass our linting rules (and that READMEs are automatically updated via terraform-docs).
-You
+For more detailed control of linting, doc generation etc. see the Optional Setup section below.

 **Making a Change**

 - Clone this repository, create a branch
 - Make a great contribution!
-  - pre-commit should run at commit time.
-If for some reason it does not, ensure you have it installed.
+- Add your change to CHANGELOG.md
-- Open a PR and fill out the template
+- Open a PR and fill out the PR template

 **Useful Dev Commands**